yunpengn/blog/README.md

 ## Why I choose Hexo.js

-- The front-end styling should be reasonably consistent and polished.
-For a developer like me who is better at backend programming, it is difficult to start front-end design from scratch.
-Thus, I have to choose a framework, or a website generator.
 - I want a blog website that only consists of static webpages.
+Thus, I cannot use any content management system (CMS) with dynamic pages, like [WordPress](https://wordpress.org/) and [Drupal](https://www.drupal.org/).
 This provides me with more options to host it.
-For instance, [GitHub Pages](https://pages.github.com/) certainly only supports static webpages.
-Thus, I cannot use any content management system (CMS) with dynamic pages, like [WordPress](https://wordpress.org/) and [Drupal](https://www.drupal.org/).
+For instance, [GitHub Pages](https://pages.github.com/) only supports static webpages.
+- It may be a waste of time to write raw HTML, CSS & JavaScript code for every page of the blog.
+Much of the code can be reused.
+Thus, I need a framework to help me generate the static webpages.
-- I want to use a Windows-based development machine.
+- I want to develop in both Windows and Linux-based environment.
 This means some programming languages like Ruby may be troublesome.
 Thus, I will not choose engines like [Jekyll](https://jekyllrb.com/).

 Given all the factors mentioned above, I choose [Hexo.js](https://hexo.io/) in the end.

 ## Development Setup

-- Make sure you have installed [Node.js](https://nodejs.org/), [Npm]() and [Git](https://git-scm.com/) on your development machine.
+- Make sure you have installed the latest version of [Node.js](https://nodejs.org/), [Npm](https://www.npmjs.com) and [Git](https://git-scm.com/) on your development machine.
 Npm should come with Node.js.
-	- You chould check by `git --version`, `node -v` and `npm -v`.
+	- You chould check them by `git --version`, `node -v` and `npm -v`.
-- Install the command line interface of [Hexo.js](https://hexo.io/) (recommended using npm).
+- Install the command line interface of [Hexo.js](https://hexo.io/).
 ```bash
 npm install hexo-cli -g
 ```